Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Introduction

-Stacking multiple layers of neurons allows NNs to learn complex non-linear problems; however, this requires activation functions to introduce non-linearity between layers; otherwise, multilayer networks would collapse to a single layer \citep{rumelhart1986learning}.
-The rectified linear unit (ReLU) activation function, $f(x)=\max(0,x)$, and its derivatives have become the most commonly used activation functions due to their success in deep neural networks \citep{glorot2011deep}.
-However, due to the zero gradient for negative values, ReLUs can become dead, preventing the loss from propagating to the neurons closer to the input.
-Exponential linear units (ELUs) modify the ReLU to allow negative values, preventing dead ReLUs and improving training times, \citep{clevert2015fast}.
-Scaled ELUs (SELUs) further modify the ELU to self-normalise the outputs to improve the stability of training \citep{klambauer2017self}.
+Stacking multiple layers allows neural networks to learn complex non-linear problems; however, this requires activation functions to introduce non-linearity between layers; otherwise, multilayer networks would collapse to a single layer \citep{rumelhart1986learning}.
+The rectified linear unit activation function, $f(x)=\max(0,x)$, and its derivatives have become the most commonly used activation functions due to their success in deep neural networks \citep{glorot2011deep}; however, due to the zero gradient for negative values, rectified linear units can become dead, preventing the loss from propagating to the neurons closer to the input.
+Exponential linear units modify the rectified linear unit to allow negative values, shown in equation~\ref{eq:elu} with $\alpha > 0$, preventing dead rectified linear units and improving training times, \citep{clevert2015fast}.
+Scaled exponential linear units further modify the exponential linear unit by setting $\alpha \approx 1.6733$ and scaling the output by $\lambda \approx 1.0507$ to self-normalise the outputs to improve the stability of training \citep{klambauer2017self}.